seojinho124/Chem_Retriever_Module/README.md

 # Chem Retriever

-`chem_retriever` is a Python module that allows you to retrieve chemical information such as InChIKey and CanonicalSMILES for a list of chemical names provided in an Excel file using the PubChem API.
+`chemical_info_retriever` is a Python module that allows you to retrieve chemical information such as InChIKey and CanonicalSMILES for a list of chemical names provided in an Excel file using the PubChem API.
 The retrieved information is saved to a new Excel file named chemical_info_output.xlsx

 ## Features